Fighting for Maximum Compensation in Jefferson County, Floyd County & Southern Indiana

 How Long Do You Have to File a Lawsuit After a Truck Accident?

 In Kentucky, the statute of limitations for filing a personal injury lawsuit after a truck accident is two years from the date of the accident.
 This means that individuals injured in a truck accident have two years to file a lawsuit seeking compensation for their injuries, property damage, and other losses.
+However, waiting too long to take legal action can significantly weaken your case.
+Evidence may be lost or destroyed, witnesses may forget crucial details, and the memories of those involved may fade over time.
+Additionally, valuable time may be lost in building a strong case and negotiating with insurance companies.

 Therefore, if you've been injured in a truck accident, it's crucial to seek legal advice as soon as possible.
 An experienced truck accident lawyer can help you understand your rights, navigate the legal process, and ensure that you meet all deadlines for filing a lawsuit.
 By taking prompt action, you can maximize your chances of obtaining the compensation you deserve for your injuries and losses.